-NYSE Listed Company Manual Requirements on Corporate Governance Our Practice Board of Directors NYSE Standards require U.S. domestic issuers to schedule an executive session at least once a year to be attended by only independent directors.
+NYSE Listed Company Manual Requirements on Corporate Governance NYSE Standards require U.S. domestic issuers to schedule an executive session at least once a year to be attended by only independent directors.
 We are not subject to such requirement.
 Our directors may attend all of our board meetings.
-NYSE Standards require U.S. domestic issuers to disclose a method for interested parties to communicate directly with the presiding director or with non-management directors as a group.
-We are not subject to such requirement.
 We have not adopted any such method.
+We have not adopted any such method. requirement.

+Audit Committee

-Audit Committee If an audit committee member simultaneously serves on the audit committees of more than three public companies, and the listed company does not limit the number of audit committees on which its audit committee members serve to three or less, then in each case, the boards of directors of U.S. domestic issuers are required to determine that such simultaneous service would not impair the ability of such member to effectively serve on its audit committee and disclose such determination in its annual proxy statement or annual report.
+If an audit committee member simultaneously serves on the audit committees of more than three public companies, and the listed company does not limit the number of audit committees on which its audit committee members serve to three or less, then in each case, the boards of directors of U.S. domestic issuers are required to determine that such simultaneous service would not impair the ability of such member to effectively serve on its audit committee and disclose such determination in its annual proxy statement or annual report.
 We are not subject to such requirement.

 Our board of directors have not made any such determination.

+Compensation Committee

-Compensation Committee NYSE Standards require U.S. domestic issuers to have a compensation committee composed entirely of independent directors.
+NYSE Standards require U.S. domestic issuers to have a compensation committee composed entirely of independent directors.
 We are not subject to such requirement.

 We have a compensation committee that consists of two independent directors and one executive director.

 NYSE Standards require compensation committees of U.S. domestic issuers to produce a compensation committee report annually and include such report in their annual proxy statements or annual reports on Form 10-K. We are not subject to such requirement.

 Our compensation committee has not produced any such report.
-Nominating Committee While NYSE Standards require U.S. domestic issuers to have only independent directors on their nominating committees, we are not subject to such requirement.
-Our corporate governance and nominating committee consists of two independent directors and one executive director.
-ITEM 16H.
-MINE SAFETY DISCLOSURE